saminitz/Connect-Four-Network/README.md

-# four-wins-tcp
+# four wins tcp
-four wins with an implementied tcp connection
+four wins with an implemented tcp connection